SecurEth/CryptoZombiesT2/Lesson5/doc/SystemDefinitionDoc.md

-# System Description Document - CryptoZombies Lesson 4
+# System Description Document - CryptoZombies Lesson 5

 Crypto is a Zombie Card Battle and Trading Game designed for teaching Solidity (See cryptozombies.io).
 It is organized lessons.
 This documentation process example follows the lessons of the cryptozombies.io in order to show how documentation grows as a project develops.
+This is the last lesson; 5.

 CryptoZombies is designed to be run from a java script website designed for this purpose.